-Today Millfield, along with the Prep School, has some 1700 pupils and over 600 employees, but the school’s philosophy remains the same.
+Today Millfield, along with the Prep School, has some 1700 students and over 600 employees, but the school’s philosophy remains the same.
 Millfield still aims to help every individual child to achieve their full potential.

 A brief history of the early days of Millfield House